Public Health & Urban Trees – What you need to know

 Upon completion of their analysis, the authors sorted their findings into thematic categories, or domains, that could provide a snapshot of the published literature under different domains of public health.
 The domains they explored were then broken down into subdomains to give even more clarity about the complexity of the relationship between urban trees and public health.
 Their domains included:

-reduction of harm
+- The reduction of harm

 - Air pollutant reduction and improved respiratory health

 - Health impacts of tree pollen and other air pollutants (such as volatile organic compounds)